Managing Change Requests – This Is How I Do It With Can Do

 Figure 2: Cost and Effort Comparison – Baseline vs. Change Caused by CR

-I document all key information related to a change request directly on the affected project, work package, or task:
+I document all key information related to a change request (CR) directly within the affected project, work package, or task:

 Justification for the CR